pvntohare/scraper/README.md

 ## Features

 - **Asynchronous Scraping**: Handles multiple URLs concurrently using `ExecutorService`.
-- **Rate Limiting**: Prevents overwhelming servers by applying a configurable rate limit for scraping requests.
+- **Rate Limiting**: Prevents overwhelming servers by applying a configurable rate limit per domain for scraping requests.
 - **Supports Multiple Response Types**: Scrapes both HTML and JSON responses, with easy extendability for new content types.
 - **Observer Pattern**: Integrated logging using observers to track when scraping starts, succeeds, or fails.
 - **Factory Pattern**: A `ResponseHandlerFactory` dynamically selects the appropriate handler for different content types (e.g., HTML, JSON).
+- **Singleton Pattern**: `WebScraper` will be a singleton class with given RateLimiter config

 ---